JoeMzhao/recomPrj/README.md

  * SciPy

-`sh cvxMAE.sh` generates the convex figures
+`sh cvxMAE.sh` generates the convex figures.

-`sh iteration.sh` generates the effects of T
+`sh iteration.sh` generates the effects of T.

-`sh reservoirSize.sh` generates the effects of size of reservoir `sh demfNoffline.sh` generates time and memory consumption comparison
+`sh reservoirSize.sh` generates the effects of size of reservoir.

+`sh demfNoffline.sh` generates time and memory consumption comparison.

 Experimental results will be written in following .txt file: